Skip to content

 While not exclusive to Tor, the I2P Console offers access to the Invisible Internet Project, a separate anonymity network.
 It’s used by developers exploring peer-to-peer apps, anonymous websites, and privacy-enhancing protocols.

-Common Traps to Watch Out For
+Common Traps to Watch For

 Use Privacy-Focused Operating Systems